geogabi/Django-blog/README.md

 # Django-blog
-A simple Djnago Blog with user management
+A simple Django Blog with user management